 Relationships as a Bank Account

 Imagine your relationship as a bank account.
 To keep it positive, it’s not enough to be slightly kinder than you are mean.
 It means you need to be overwhelmingly kind to offset any meanness or contemptuous signs.
 It’s all about small, daily actions and behaviors.
 The Gottman Institute suggests several ways to fill this “account” and bring about more positivity in your relationship.
 The first sounds simple and even obvious but it’s often overlooked.
 Start filling this love account by getting to your know partner well.
 Positive interactions for this include being curious, asking good questions, and making great eye contact.
 Then add appreciation, fondness, and admiration for your partner.
 See the good in them and remember the reasons you fell in love with them.
 This is a great time to give some meaningful compliments.
-Last, learn to read and turn toward your partners’ bid for affections.
+Last, learn to read and turn toward your partner’s bid for affection.

 Bids for Connection

 A bid is simply any attempt for attention, affirmation, or affection.
 Cues that communicate join me, help me, or pay attention to me are all bids for connection that can drastically improve your relationship.
 Turning towards your partner, or accepting their bid, will bring about positive interactions and increase your ratio.
-On the other hand, if you don’t turn towards their bid, you’ll end up turning away or turning against it.
+On the other hand, if you don’t turn toward their bid, you’ll end up turning away or turning against it.
 Turning away leads to less bidding overall, avoidance of conflict, hurt feelings, and a loss of confidence.
 It happens when you ignore or dismiss a bid being given.
 Turning against also leads to less bidding, but causes an increase in conflict.
 Turning against is when you mock the bid being given or even punish for it.
 Both are equally damaging to the relationship.

 This takes practice and doesn’t come naturally for a lot of people.
 Again, that’s okay.
 Don’t give up.
 The first step is learning and becoming aware of this awesome skill that can help any relationship that you’re in.
 As always, if this is something new or hard for you, reach out and ask for help.